macpat98/Transim/transim/README.md

 - For end-users: See the Usage section above.
 - For developers: Check [TECHNICAL.md](TECHNICAL.md) for detailed technical documentation.

-## Privacy Policy
+## Privacy & Permissions

+The extension requires minimal permissions to function:

+- Storage permission to save your target language preference
+- Access to translate.googleapis.com for translation functionality

+No tab-specific permissions are needed as the extension works through content scripts.

-For details on how user data is handled, please refer to [privacy-policy.md](privacy-policy.md).
+See [privacy-policy.md](privacy-policy.md) for details on how user data is handled.

 ## Contributing